Bradley-B/canon/content/recipes/baked-chicken-parm.md

 Recipe originally from [Gimme Delicious](https://gimmedelicious.com/baked-chicken-parmesan/).
 Frying chicken is kinda stressful, and I often mess it up.
 It always comes out too oily or watery.
 This recipe doesn't have those problems, it's pretty good.
+The recipe calls for 1 tsp of salt, but I think that's a bit much (and I like salt).
+Maybe 1/2 a tsp is right.

 ### Staple Ingredients
 - 2 tbsp olive oil